Karl Friedrich Bahrdt: Career (1768–1787)

-Compelled to write to earn additional income, he developed an astounding literary activity, although most of his works are now considered comparatively worthless or even a caricature of Enlightenment rationalism.
-He directed all his efforts at the development of a "moral system" intended to replace supernatural Christianity.
+German Union and later life (1787–1789)

 Having become a Freemason at some point, Bahrdt founded a secret society to that purpose in 1787 called the German Union of the Two and Twenty, from its original number of members.
 To make time for more writing, he gave up his lectures, although he opened a new inn at Weinberg near Halle.

 In 1789, he was arrested partly on account of a pasquinade he had written concerning a religious edict passed by Prussia the year before, owing to the religious reaction that set in upon the death of Frederick the Great.
 The king reduced the term to one year, which Bahrdt devoted to writing his autobiography, "a mixture of lies, hypocrisy, and self-prostitution", along with indecent stories and coarse polemics.
 The German Union was dissolved upon his arrest and publicly exposed by Johann Joachim Christoph Bode's More Notes than Text (Mehr Noten als Text).
 Most of its members went on to join the Illuminati.

+Death

 Bahrdt died of a severe illness in Nietleben near Halle on 23 April 1792.